-Those rubbers, unlike a standard pink pearl, are non-abrasive, but sometimes they also spoil paper: if you apply strong pressure, the paper is crumpled.
+Those erasers, unlike a standard pink pearl, are non-abrasive, but sometimes they also spoil paper: if you apply strong pressure, the paper becomes crumpled.

-I would recommend using a vinyl rubber only to erase little pencil marks quickly and completely.
+I would recommend using a vinyl eraser only to erase small pencil marks quickly and completely.

-There is another problem with vinyl.
-I mean phthalates, a chemical additive that provides the flexibility of stationery plastic.
+There is another problem with vinyl: phthalates, a chemical additive that provides the flexibility of stationery plastic.
 They are considered to be potentially harmful.

-Today many big companies (for example, Factis, Faber-Castell) manufacture tough rubbers without phthalates.
+Today, many big companies (for example, Faber-Castell) manufacture tough erasers without phthalates.
 Try to find an item with the label ‘PVC-free’.

 That’s just an eraser encased in a pencil instead of a lead.
-As a rule, such rods are produced of vinyl and have all its advantages and disadvantages.
+As a rule, such rods are produced of vinyl, with all of its advantages and disadvantages.

-I’ve already written about eraser-tip pencil from ARTEZA, read the post here).
+I’ve already written about the eraser-tip pencil from ARTEZA, read the post here.

 This fun art tool looks like grey chewing gum.
-Erasers of that sort are pulled with ease thanks to their plastic consistency.
+This material can be stretched with ease, thanks to their plastic consistency.

-Kneaded rubbers, like the others, work by lifting pigmented particles off, yet they don’t leave little smearing debris, don’t harm paper.
+Kneaded erasers, like the others, work by lifting pigmented particles off, yet they don’t leave little smearing debris, and don’t harm paper.

-That ‘chewing gum’ is a must-have if you draw with regular pencils or charcoal sticks.
-It will help you to lighten small dark areas and create interesting textures.
+That ‘chewing gum’ texture is a must-have if you draw with regular pencils or charcoal sticks.
+It will help you to lighten small dark areas.

-The good way to use a kneaded eraser is not to rub but to press, rotate it.
+The best way to use a kneaded eraser is not to rub but to press and rotate it.

-On the negative side, you’ll have to often pull and fold your putty rubber to keep its surface clean.
+On the negative side, you’ll have to often pull and fold your putty eraser to keep its surface clean.
 Many artists wash soft erasers when they become dirty.

 A Few Recommendations

-Remember that cheap synthetic erasers aren’t the best choice for a draughtsman.
+Remember that cheap, synthetic erasers aren’t the best choice for a draughtsperson.
 Buy items from reputable manufacturers.

-Don’t wipe off with a hand the pieces that leave after rubbing because your hands may be sweaty and oily.
+Don’t wipe off the pieces left after rubbing with your hand, because your hands may be sweaty and oily.
 Purchase a special drafting brush.

-Let your art tools will rid you from the fear of making mistakes!
+Let your art tools rid you of the fear of making mistakes!